 Precautions Thoroughly clean and dry your humidifier every day.
 Mold and bacteria can accumulate inside it, and these can then spray into the air when you run the humidifier.
 You can also add a few drops of eucalyptus oil.
 They can open your airways, ease congestion, and make it easier to breathe.

-Essential oil are not suitable for children below 10 years old.
+Essential oil is not suitable for children below 10 years old.
 Please use with caution.

 Gargle with Salt Water (over 4 years)

 Gargling with salt water is a quick way to soothe sore throats.
 It also helps to eliminate mucus from the throat.
 Although researchers have not determined exactly how it works, studies have demonstrated the efficacy of the method.
 You need warm salt water.
 Simply add half a teaspoon of salt in a glass of water and mix.
 If the baby does not mind the taste, you can add a little lemon juice.
 The child must be old enough that they can learn to do gargle.
 The frequency should be around 3-4 times a day.

 - Tell your child to lift his head and try to keep water deeper in the throat, but without swallowing.

 - Once they can do that, tell him to try to make sounds with the neck.
 Show him how to do and how it sounds.

 - Tell him to spit water, not swallow.